 RIYL: Hop Along, Waxahatchee, P.S.
 Eliot

 Katie and Allison Crutchfield.
 Mitski.
 Sadie Dupuis.
 Leah Wellbaum.
 These are just some of the best female singer-songwriters in the business, and they have the ability to turn life’s frenzied events into remarkable music.
-Across, a young woman from London seeks to join this exclusive club, and her name is Sophie Nicole Ellison, who goes by the stage name Hussy.
+Across the pond, a young woman from London seeks to join this exclusive club, and her name is Sophie Nicole Ellison, who goes by the stage name Hussy.